 Presenter: Patrick Rydell, Ed.D., CCC-SLP

-This course provides SLP's with step-by-step strategies to design and implement Joint Action Routines (JARs) as a preferred tool to facilitate verbal communication in children with an autism spectrum disorder.
-JARs are best practice, naturalistic, social-communicative routines that occur among adult or peer partners and the child with an autism spectrum disorder that provide rich contexts for language learning, including vocabulary, generative language and social use of language.
+This course provides SLPs with step-by-step strategies to design and implement Joint Action Routines (JARs) as a preferred tool to facilitate verbal communication in children with autism.
+JARs are best practice, naturalistic, social-communicative routines that occur among adult or peer partners and the child with autism that provide rich contexts for language learning, including vocabulary, generative language and social use of language.
 Dr. Rydell fully describes each component of a JAR, including:

 Offered for 0.1 ASHA CEUs – 1 Contact Hour.